 Simojoki, Simo 2581

 Metsähallitus and Simojoen Nousulohi Ry (a local fishermen's association) have made an agreement to create Simojoki joint permit area (2581).
 This permit covers nearly all of the waters of the Simojoki River within the municipal borders of Simo.
 The size, flow-rate and numerous rapids of the Simojoki River make it ideal for fly and lure fishing, but trolling without a motor is also a possibility.

 Purchasing a permit

-In Simojoki joint permit area 2581, the customer can choose between a validity period of 24 hours, 7 days or a calendar year.
+In Simojoki joint permit area 2581, the customer can choose between a validity period of 24 hours, 7 days or the entire season.
 The prices of angling permits are as follows:

 |24 hours||25 €|